Hamedmousavi97/auction/README.md

 UCL Database module project
 Group 2 Project.

+This a auction website based on PHP and SQL.

 Please use the git clone function to download and use the website on your machine

 You should download XAMPP already.